okkevaneck/check50_heuristieken/README.md

 - Remove spaces behind comma's in `example_output.csv`
 - Ask for all four corners in order instead of two
     - Rename header to `structure,corner_1,corner_2,corner_3,corner_4,type`
+- Also give four corners in the neighbouthood files
 - Add a footer to output.csv with the networth: `networth,<integer>`
 - Change the project info to only except a map dimension of 180x160 where 180 is the width.
 - Change the given neighbourhood files and `example_output.csv` to have the 180x160 dimension instead of 160x180.